ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 ```

-**Summary:** Qualifiers are a flexible possibility to model "information about information" in Pyerk.
+**Summary:** Qualifiers are a flexible possibility to model "information about information" in Pyirk.
 They are used, e.g. to model the universal quantification.